-Tredington village became the nucleus of the civil parish in mediaeval times.
-Under the control of the Bishop of Worcester, its favoured status is reflected in its large church, which has Anglo-Danish origins in the late 12th Century. lt has undergone alteration substantial and expansion the over ensuing centuries.
+Tredington village became the nucleus of the civil parish mediaeval times.
+Under the control of the Bishop of Worcester, its favoured status is reflected in its large church, which has Anglo-Danish origins in the late 12th Century. lt has undergone substantial alteration and expansion the over ensuing centuries.